 9.3.1.22.7 Feedback User Info field

-The Feedback User Info field is identified by setting the AID12 field to 2008 and is present in a BSRP Trigger frame transmitted as a Co-TDMA TB ICF by a Co-TDMA sharing AP (see 37.8.2.3.2 (Polling phase)).
+The Feedback User Info field is identified by setting the AID12 field to 2008 and is present in a BSRP Trigger frame transmitted as a Co-TDMA TB ICF by a Co-TDMA coordinating AP (see 37.8.2.3.3 (Polling phase)).

 (#3256)If the Feedback Type field is set to 3, then the format of the Feedback Information field is defined in Figure 9-xxx (Feedback Information field if the Feedback Type field is set to 3).